 Omega 3 Fatty Acids

 Omega-3’s are fats that we HAVE to get from our diet; our bodies don’t make Omega-3.
-The reason Omega-3 is a Vital 5 supplement is because our intake of Omega-3 is so low, yet our Omega-6 is so high.
+The reason Omega-3 is a Vital 5 supplement is that our intake of Omega-3 is so low, yet our Omega-6 is so high.
 The ratio should be 4:1 of Omega 6:Omega 3, but it is closer to 20:1.
 To keep it simple: Omega-6’s are inflammatory.
 Omega-3 is anti-inflammatory.
 So our normal skewed intake makes a mess in the body.

 Fish oil is the least expensive way to get EPA and DHA, the Omega-3 fatty acids, into your diet.
 For vegans and vegetarians, we have to use algae as the source.
-Algae is a great source of both EPA and DHA that is non-animal, but cost is the big problem.
+Algae is a great source of both EPA and DHA that is non-animal, but the cost is the big problem.
 Algae yields of EPA and DHA are MUCH lower than fish, plus the farming methods are just more labor-intensive, so algae-based EPA and DHA are more expensive per 1,000 mg than the fish counterpart.
-Our favorite Omega-3 in this case is Marine Algae Vegan Omega 3.
+Our favorite Omega-3 in this case is Marine DHA Vegan Omega 3.

-We often hear a follow up question after we explain this to our vegan customers: “Since I eat so well, do I still need so much Omega-3?”
+We often hear a follow-up question after we explain this to our vegan customers: “Since I eat so well, do I still need so much Omega-3?”
 The answer is, “Probably.”

 An herbivore diet can be rich in Omega-6 while still low in Omega-3.
-Omega-6 foods include: vegetable oils (canola, sunflower, etc), grains, nuts, beans – wait, almost everything a vegan or vegetarian would eat!
+Omega-6 foods include vegetable oils (canola, sunflower, etc), grains, nuts, beans – wait, almost everything a vegan or vegetarian would eat!

 The evidence is clear: taking the uber-common dose of just 1000mg of EPA and DHA has little benefit, but higher doses and subsequent 6:3 ratio correction WILL have a positive impact.
 You could get there with diet, but just like with an omnivore diet, it will be tough.
 Supplementation is cheaper and easier in this case, which is why Omega-3 is a Vital 5.

 It’s pretty easy to find a vegetarian probiotic.
 Not so much for vegans.
 We have countless examples of “Vegan Probiotics” that are actually cultured in dairy and then separated from the dairy-based culture medium before completion.
-Technically the final product is free from animal products, but that’s pretty deceitful to say the least.
+Technically the final product is free from animal products, but that’s pretty deceitful, to say the least.